US ELECTION DEBATE: What Trump’s Return REALLY Means For The World! Is The UK About To Collapse?

 TL;DR

-• Young men in America are struggling with identity and masculinity issues, and Trump's messaging has resonated with this demographic more effectively than traditional left-wing messaging
+• Young men in America are struggling with identity and masculinity issues, and Trump's messaging resonates with those seeking clarity on traditional values

 Episode Recap